secure-sign/securesign-setup-guide/README.md

 Original discussion is in this Forum:
 [Guide - Deploy Signal Server v2.xx + CDS + SGX](https://community.signalusers.org/t/guide-deploy-signal-server-v2-xx-cds-sgx/8331)

+Signal™ is a trademark of Quiet Riddle Ventures LLC.
+The SecureSign projects are not affliated with Signal.org, Signal Messenger LLC, nor Signal Foundation.

 Environment assumpted:
 1. Ubuntu 18.04
 2. Intel Processor with SGX enabled